Prospect: Information for the user

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or believe you may be pregnant, consult your doctor or pharmacist before taking this medication.
-Your doctor will discuss the risks and alternative treatments you can take to prevent transplant rejection if:
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before taking this medication.
+Your doctor will discuss the risks and alternative treatments you can take to prevent organ transplant rejection if:

 If you become pregnant during treatment with mycophenolate, inform your doctor immediately.
 However, continue taking mycophenolate mofetil until you see your doctor.